NikoBK/rpro-exercises/README.md

-# rpro-excercises
+# rpro-exercises
-All the excercises from robot programming on the first semester.
+All the exercises from robot programming on the first semester.